dennis-kachila/cpp-banking-system/README.md

 # Console-Based Banking System in C++

-A console-based banking system implemented in C++ that demonstrates object-oriented programming principles
+A console-based banking system implemented in C++ that demonstrates object-oriented programming principles and file I/O operations.

 ## Features